Sweden vs Norway, which one should you visit?

 Which is safer: Sweden or Norway?

-We’ve looked at the Norway vs Sweden crime rates, and the good news is both countries are pretty safe to travel around, with low crime rates and efficient, trustworthy police forces.
+We’ve looked at the Norway vs Sweden crime rates, and the good news is both countries are pretty safe to travel around.
+They have low crime rates and efficient, trustworthy police forces.

-Norway comes out with lower crime rates overall, with a murder rate less than a third of its neighbour – ‘just’ 38 murders in the whole country in 2023, compared to 116 in Sweden in 2022 (the latest figures available).
+Norway comes out with lower crime rates overall, with a murder rate less than a third of its neighbour.
+‘Just’ 32 murders in the whole country in 2024, compared to 94 in Sweden in 2024 (the latest figures available).

 However, when you consider that Sweden’s population is almost double that of Norway, the difference doesn’t seem so marked.